learningOrchestra/mlToolKits/docs/model_builder.md

 # Model builder microservice
-modelbuilder microservice provide a REST API to create several model predictions using your own preprocessing code using a defined set of classificators.
+Model Builder microservice provide a REST API to create several model predictions using your own preprocessing code using a defined set of classificators.

 ## Create prediction model
-`POST IP:5002/models`
+`POST CLUSTER_IP:5002/models`

 ```json
 {